 IPSASs, on the other hand, do not apply to government-owned businesses.
-The main goal of the International Public Sector Accounting Standards (IPSASs) is to improve the quality of general-purpose financial reporting which is made by public sector institutions, resulting in a decision made on the informed assessments of government resource allocation as well as increased transparency and accountability.It will also ensure that practise is consistent over the world.
+The main goal of the International Public Sector Accounting Standards (IPSASs) is to improve the quality of general-purpose financial reporting which is made by public sector institutions, resulting in a decision made on the informed assessments of government resource allocation as well as increased transparency and accountability.It will also ensure that practice is consistent around the world.

-International Federation of Accounts
+International Federation of Accountants

-The International Federation of Accountants (IFAC) is the world’s largest lobbying group for the accounting profession, primarily financial accounting and auditing.
-IFAC, which was founded in 1977, has over 175 members and affiliates in over 130 countries and territories, representing over 3 million accountants working in public practise, industry and commerce, government, and academia.
 The organisation promotes the creation, acceptance, and implementation of worldwide standards in accounting education, ethics, the public sector, and audit and assurance.
 It supports four independent standard-setting bodies that define worldwide standards in the areas of ethics, auditing and assurance, accounting education, and public-sector accounting.
-It also provides recommendations to encourage small and medium company accounting operations to do high-quality work.
+It also provides recommendations to encourage small and medium-sized companies’ accounting operations to do high-quality work.

 The International Federation of Accreditation Commissions (IFAC) is not an accreditation body.
-IFAC membership is not earned by accreditation; rather, it is obtained through an application procedure that must be supported by at least two current IFAC member organisations.
+IFAC membership is not earned by accreditation; instead, it is obtained through an application procedure that must be supported by at least two current IFAC member organisations.
 There are four Standard-Setting Boards in the IFAC:

-• International Accounting Education Standards Board (IAESB): The IAESB creates consistent rules for education, training, and CPD.
+- International Accounting Education Standards Board (IAESB): The IAESB creates consistent rules for education, training, and CPD.
 These educational criteria must be taken into account by national professional accounting organisations when developing their educational programme

-• International Public Sector Accounting Standards Board (IPSASB): The IPSASB creates IPSASs that are based on IFRSs.
+- International Public Sector Accounting Standards Board (IPSASB): The IPSASB creates IPSASs that are based on IFRSs.

 IPSASB